kolchagov/smart-card-pkcs11-access/README.md

+# Notes about this fork:
+## Updates, included in this fork:
+- Migrated logging from Log4j to sl4j.
+Log4j gives me problems with Proguard.
+- Fixed javadoc errors, some bug fixes, refactored and cleaned code
+- Added release and distribution packages with javadoc
+- Added MacOS support in version 1.1, tested on Mojave
+- Fixed implementation for NativeReader's getLabel() method for certificates with embedded full chain.
+This implementation works without PIN and can be used to check if smartcard is recognized, before using SunReader as the latter can block it with wrong PIN.
+- Added two convenience methods to SunReader implementation: getCertificate() and getKeystore()
+- Added support for two popular smartcard makers to the libary: Gemalto and CryptoVision
+- Tested with Windows XP, Windows 7 (x86), Windows 10 (x64) and MacOS with Java 8 (x86,x64)

+## Caracteristics
+This library gives you tools to use smartcard natively in Java.
+You can store the pin in program and use it with confidence that card is safe and can't be blocked by wrong PIN.
+This is the best possible solution for transparent use of crypto services with QES (and the easiest too).

+# Original readme:
 # Two Simple Examples of PKCS11 Smart Card Access

 Recently I had to read the certificates from a PKCS11 enabled smart card.
 After some research and some problems, I ended with two solutions: